Looking for the last article you’ll need in order to learn how to write a resume? Well look no further.

 If you hesitated for a moment there, the answer is no.

-I want to save you from this disaster.
 If you’re like me, you’re tired of listening to the same old advice about resumes.
 That’s why I want to pull back the veil and show you how top job candidates get their world-class resumes to stand out to hiring managers.
-(Hint: it’s not about their job experience.)
+(Hint: It’s not about their job experience.)

 I’ll also show you a specific resume that secured me job offers from Google and other companies and analyze exactly why I constructed it the way I did.